 </ul>

-Running this template code will give you the following output:
+Run this template code, and you will get the following output:

 <ul>